unaeem24/HPC/README.md

 # HPC
-Runs Laplace Solver to compare performance of OpenMP, MPI and CPU resources
+Runs Laplace Solver on HPC to compare performance of OpenMP, MPI and CPU resources